peacefighter1996/AvorionXMLToOBJ/README.md

 # AvorionXMLToOBJ
-Fun project to change Avorion XML data to STL for printing
+Fun project to change Avorion XML data to OBJ for printing